shamsch/assignment-tracker/README.md

 This is another one of my React JS project.
 Here I have learned to use React Router, Context API, and basic of Firebase@8.5.
 Live demo available in the firebase branch.

+Due to some unresolved routing issues at the minute coupled with GitHub pages issues you need to <strong> click on Assignment Tracker in the Navbar to load homepage.</strong> I will look into this later.

 Shamsur
 <details>
 <summary>Default React ReadME.md</summary>